Elmahrosa/agent-code-risk-mcp/README.md

 - 🔒 **Deterministic results** — no stochastic AI decisions
 - 🧾 **Machine-readable outcomes** — `ALLOW | WARN | BLOCK`
-- 🔏 **Governance-ready** — decisions can be logged, signed, audited
+- 🔏 **Governance-ready** — decisions can be logged and audited
 - ⚡ **Fail-fast by design** — no runtime execution on CRITICAL risk

+**Agent Code Risk MCP is designed to be machine-enforceable first, human-readable second.**

 > Suitable for **regulated AI, enterprise DevSecOps, and sovereign digital infrastructure**.

 ---

 **Autonomous systems fail differently than humans.**